-In this way, MEMORIES will put experiences in relief and challenge the perception of the city’s cohesiveness.
-The alternating images will shed light on the buildings and create a mood that alternates between the intimate and the epic.
-The light projections will incorporate windows and doors into the building and together form a kaleidoscopic universe.
+MEMORIES throws people’s experiences into relief, challenging perceptions of urban social cohesion.
+The changing images throw light on the buildings, creating an atmosphere that alternates between the intimate and the epic.
+The illuminated projections incorporate the windows and doors of the building to create a kaleidoscopic universe.

 Visual artist Hanne Lise Thomsen has researched and collected material for INSIDE OUT ISTEDGADE, by selecting and visiting 40 apartments in Istedgade.

 The publication contains image documentation of the video installation Inside Out, which was projected in Istedgade in September 2015 on the gables of the Gasworks Road school.
 As well as pictures and stories from Istedgade residents, shop owners and professional actors about life in and around the street.

 The publication was created with the support of the Danish Arts Foundation and the City of Copenhagen’s grant to the City’s beautification and general good.

 A site-specific video installation by visual artist Hanne Lise Thomsen.

 Inside Out Istedgade will be shown in August / September 2015 and has been launched by the National Arts Foundation and the City of Copenhagen.

 BILLBOARD FESTIVAL CASABLANCA indtager 63 gigantiske Billboards (4 × 3 m) i hjertet af den marokkanske millionby.
 Et projekt, der giver kvindelige nordiske og marokkanske billedkunstnere en usædvanlig platform, hvor tusindvis af indbyggere dagligt ser dem og får udfordret deres vante forestillinger om byens rum, køn og identitet.